SourceModdingPub/Universal-Tag-Editor/README.md

 # Universal Tag Editor
 A command-line tool forked from TagTool designed to aid in the research and modification of Halo cache files.

-## We've included the generated diagram by adding it to the README:
+I've also included a neat generated diagram:

 ![Visualization of this repo](./diagram.svg)